 Come to your office visit with a list of your symptoms, the medications you take, any drug allergies, and a general idea of when your symptoms began.
 If you feel the physician is distracted, try to bring the conversation back to the issue at hand.

-Speak to the physician before you disrobe so that you can meet face-to-face in a neutral environment.
+You may want to speak to the physician before you disrobe so that you can meet face-to-face in a neutral environment.
 If your physician will not honor this request, it is probably a good idea to look elsewhere for a physician.
 Do not ignore your gut instincts.

 While the Internet is not an infallible source of medical information, information culled from the Internet does provide a basis for patient and physician to initiate a dialogue.